Take-Two officially acquires social gaming developer Zynga

-Gaming giant Take-Two Interactive has officially acquired Zynga for $12.7 billion.
-The Grand Theft Auto publisher revealed the deal back in January, but as announced today, it has finally gone through.
+Gaming giant Take-Two Interactive has officially acquired Zynga for $12.7 billion USD (roughly $16.5 billion CAD).
+The Grand Theft Auto publisher revealed the deal back in January, but announced today that it has finally gone through.

-In Zynga, Take-Two gets one of the biggest names in social gaming in the world.
+With Zynga, Take-Two gets one of the biggest names in social gaming in the world.
 The company, most known for its Farmville titles, will not only serve as a massive money-maker for Take-Two but will also bring free-to-play mobile expertise to the publisher.

 After the mobile success of other major gaming brands, this acquisition is almost surely an effort for Take-Two to get in on that space.
 The company has built a renowned catalogue of titles such as Grand Theft Auto, Bioshock, and the 2k Sports games.
 So, with Zynga under their umbrella, fans can expect a renewed mobile push from some of these franchises.